mark-hennessy/flow-vs-typescript/README.md

 Steps:
 1. Right click on or within the package.json file
 2. Select "Show npm Scripts"
-3. Select any task in the "npm" view to run it
+3. Select any script in the "npm" view to run it

 Note that many scripts are optional since IntelliJ already has integrations for linting tools, unit testing tools, flow, typescript compilation etc.